Wellssi/dogoo/packages/common/datetime_dogoo/README.md

+This package is one of packages named [dogoo](https://github.com/Wellssi/dogoo) which is set of `Dart` & `Flutter` utility package set.

-Utility functions and extension for [DateTime](https://api.flutter.dev/flutter/dart-core/DateTime-class.html).
+DateTime Dogoo is the package of utility functions and extension for [DateTime](https://api.flutter.dev/flutter/dart-core/DateTime-class.html).

 ## Features